On This Page

 A troubling symptom suddenly gets worse.

-When a psychological symptom or condition starts to have a greater effect on your daily life, it’s a sign that it’s not just a passing reaction and that something deeper is going on.
-It’s hard to do a lot of things alone; it’s impossible to recover from a mental health condition without help.
+It’s hard to do a lot of things alone; it’s impossible to recover from a mental health condition alone.
 When you worry that you’re at risk of losing your job or your partner or your sense of hope if you don’t deal with your mental health, it’s time to talk to someone.

 You're lashing out at the people you love.

-You’ve been holding it all together until you get home.
-After a day of wearing a false smile at the office, you come home and yell at your partner, child, or family pet.
-You withdraw and refuse to talk, disappearing into your phone or computer or TV.
-What once only happened on occasion has become a daily pattern, and your relationships are suffering as a result.
+Have you been holding it all together until you get home?
+After a day of wearing a false smile at the office, do you come home and yell at your partner, child, or family pet?
+Do you withdraw and refuse to talk, disappearing into your phone or computer or TV?
+Has what once only happened on occasion become a daily pattern?
+Are your relationships are suffering as a result?

 When you’re stressed out, it’s natural to be prickly with the people you love.
-But it’s not fair to your family to give them your worst every day.
-If work stress has become unbearable, you may need to change jobs, or you may just need to find better ways to vent and release it.
+But it’s not fair to your family to give them your worst every day, and it’s not fair to yourself not to deal with what’s making you feel this way.
+If work stress has become unbearable, you may need to change jobs, or you may just need to find better ways to vent and release that stress.
 Either way, a therapist can help you find healthier ways to express your emotions and preserve your bonds with the people you love.

 You fear you'll never fulfill your dreams.